gmdelia/GitHub-Enterprise-Study/README.md

 You also have the flexibility to create custom repository roles tailored to your organization's needs.
 For more details, refer to "Managing custom repository roles for an organization."

 Organization owners have the authority to set base permissions that apply uniformly to all organization members when accessing any of the organization's repositories.
-For additional information, see "Setting base permissions for an organization."

 Furthermore, organization owners can make decisions about further restricting access to specific settings and actions throughout the organization.
-To explore various options for specific settings, consult "Managing organization settings."

 In addition to overseeing organization-level settings, organization owners possess administrative access to every repository owned by the organization.
-For more insights, check out "Roles in an organization."

-**Warning:** When someone adds a deploy key to a repository, any user possessing the private key can read from or write to the repository (depending on the key's settings), even if they are subsequently removed from the organization.

 [Reference](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization)